 - If you have a failover server, change the 2 to a 1 in the query (IE: JAMSMachine2 to JAMSMachine1), then execute the query again.

-- You will need to truncate the Failover table of the JAMS database if not in a failover configuration.
+- You will need to truncate the Failover table of the JAMS database regardless of failover configuration.

 5. Restart the JAMS Scheduler service and the JAMS Server service from the Windows control panel services applet.

 6. If running JAMS V6.4.X or older, run "JAMS_DB_ERRORS.sql" on the master database within the same SQL instance the JAMS DB resides; this script is found in the JAMS Scheduler directory.

 The Common.config file contains the connection string used by JAMS services to connect to the SQL database.
 Below are two examples of connection strings, one for Windows Authentication, one for SQL Server Authentication.

 <?xml version="1.0" encoding="utf-8" ?> <appSettings> <add key="ConnectionString" value="Server=SQLA\INST1; Failover Partner=SQLB\INST1; Database=JAMS; Application Name=JAMS; Connect Timeout=600; Integrated Security=SSPI"/> </appSettings>

 For SQL Account Authentication:

 <?xml version="1.0" encoding="utf-8" ?> <appSettings> <add key="ConnectionString" value="Server=SQLA\INST1; Failover Partner=SQLB\INST1; Database=JAMS; Application Name=JAMS; Connect Timeout=600;Trusted_Connection=False;uid=YOURSQLACCOUNT;pwd=YOURPASSWORD" /> </appSettings>